2019 Albania earthquake: Kosovo Albanian civilian assistance

 In Kosovo, its ethnic Albanian population reacted to the earthquake in Albania with sentiments of solidarity, moved in part by memories of solidarity and sanctuary the Albanians of Albania provided them when they fled ethnic cleansing by Serb forces during the 1999 Kosovo war.
 Kosovo Albanians undertook fundraising initiatives and appeals, collected money, food, clothing and shelter donations.
-In Pristina, volunteers established a drop off point in the central square for donations of supplies and several truckloads were sent to displaced people affected by the earthquake.
+In Pristina, volunteers established a drop-off point in the central square for donations of supplies, and several truckloads were sent to displaced people affected by the earthquake.
 Volunteers and humanitarian aid in trucks, buses and hundreds of cars from Kosovo traveled to Albania to assist in the situation and people were involved in tasks such as the operation of mobile kitchens and gathering financial aid.
 Kosovo Albanian school children donated clothes, food, and books.
 By 29 November, more than 100 tons of supplies donated by Kosovo businesses and civilians reached Albania.
-Candle light vigils were held in parts of Kosovo in honour of the deceased.
+Candlelight vigils were held in parts of Kosovo in honour of the deceased.
 Various football fan groups and their clubs such as"Intelektualët" FC Drita, "Skifterat" SC Gjilani, "Plisat" FC Prishtina, "Stuhia e Kuqe" KF Arbëria, "Tigrat" KF Ulpiana, "Legjendat" FC Llapi, "Gladiatorët" KF Vushtrria and from KF KEK were involved in collecting donations, mobilising and sending busloads of volunteers to assist in relief efforts.

 The Islamic Community of Kosovo organised a fundraising effort on 29 November after Friday prayers across all its mosques within the country and sent several convoys of aid to earthquake victims.
-The Catholic Church in Kosovo sent members from the local branch of the Catholic charity Caritas to assist in Albania.
-In Kosovo, the Catholic Church held mass on 1 December across the country and it collected charitable donations by parishioners for earthquake victims and their families.
+The Catholic Church in Kosovo sent members from the Catholic charity Caritas Kosova to assist in Albania.
+In Kosovo, the Catholic Church held mass on 1 December across the country, and it collected charitable donations by parishioners for earthquake victims and their families.
 President Hashim Thaçi was part of a presidential delegation that visited the earthquake epicentre and expressed his condolences on behalf of Kosovo.
 On 29 November, outgoing Kosovo Prime Minister Ramush Haradinaj and his successor Albin Kurti visited Durrës to survey the damage and expressed Kosovan commitment to relief efforts and the need for institutional cooperation between both countries.
 In Serbia, ethnic Albanians of the Preševo valley donated aid and sent it through several convoys to earthquake victims.